-Power Supply-RCA Radiola 44 should never be connected to any circuit supplying other than alternating current, within the rated limits of voltage and frequency (cycles) specified on the rating plate of the power unit (see Fig. 3).
+Power Supply-RCA Radiola 47 should never be connected to any circuit supplying other than alternating current, within the rated limits of voltage and frequency (cycles) specified on the license notice (see Fig. 3).
 Failure to observe this may result in damage to the Radiola.
-If there is any doubt about the rating of the house lighting circuit, consult the Electric Light and Power Company before connecting the Radiola.
-(See also "'AC' Line Voltage", Part II.)
+If there is any doubt about the rating of the house lighting circuit, consult the Electric Light and Power Company before connecting the Radiola (see also "AC Line Voltage", Part II).

 No tube protector or line voltage reducer should be used with this Radiola.
 (See "Tube Protectors", Part II.)

-Insert the attachment plug of the power cord in an electrical outlet.
-(See Fig. i.)
+With the On-Off Switch at "OFF", insert the attachment plug of the power cord in an electrical outlet.

-Important-Never apply power to RCA Radiola 44 unless all the Radiotrons are in the sockets.
+Important-Never apply power to RCA Radiola 47 unless all the Radiotrons are in the sockets.

-Metal Shields and Radiotrons-Unscrew the knurled nuts holding the shield clamp (Fig. 3) in place.
-Remove the shield clamp and lift out the large metal shields (see Fig. 3).
+Metal Shields and Radiotrons-Remove the shield clamp (Fig. 2) and lift out the large metal shields.
 Handle these shields carefully.

-Insert the five Radiotrons, which should always be handled carefully, in the proper sockets, as shown in Fig. 2.
-Be sure that the "UX" Radiotrons are so faced that the two large pins enter the large holes, and that the base of each Radiotron rests squarely against the socket.
-After the Radiotrons are inserted, press the grid lead caps (see Fig. 2) firmly down over the grid contacts of the UY-224 Radiotrons.
+Insert the five Radiotrons, which should always be handled carefully, in the proper sockets as shown in Fig. 3.
+Be sure that the two large pins of the "UX" Radiotrons enter the large holes, and that the base of each Radiotron rests squarely against the socket.
+After the Radiotrons are inserted, press the grid lead caps (see Fig. 3) firmly down over the grid contacts of the UY-224 Radiotrons.